10 Best RN to BSN Programs in Ohio (Online & Campus) – 2024 Rankings

-What are the 10 Best Accredited RN to BSN Programs in Ohio (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Ohio for 2024?

 Program Overview: Kent University’s RN to BSN degree is known as the “Nursing for Registered Nurses” program, and it’s designed to make it as simple and quick as possible for you to earn your bachelor’s degree.
 You can choose from full-time or part-time participation, and you never have to visit the school’s campus to graduate.
 The Kent State name is nationally recognized by some of the biggest and best employers, and you’ll get plenty of individualized attention from their experienced and dedicated advisors, too.

 • This is one of the most flexible programs available in Ohio with start dates every seven weeks through the spring, summer, and fall.

 • The National League for Nursing has designated Kent State a Center for Excellence in Nursing Education in the “Advancing the Science of Nursing Education” category.
 This is proof that Kent State’s teaching is based on evidence and innovation, two things that are necessary for a lifelong career in nursing.

 Program Overview: Ohio University at Athens’s School of Nursing offers yet another exciting online program that is designed specifically to help you further your career.
 Above all else, Ohio University works hard to ensure its programs are accessible, flexible, and innovative.
 Among your core nursing courses, you will find options like Diversity, Family Nursing, Nursing Excellence, and others that will help you build a solid foundation for a specialization or leadership position.
 There are eight start dates each year, giving you the opportunity to make the choice that best suits your needs.